kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/08 - News overload and the case for mystery/08 - News overload and the case for mystery.md

 ## My Experience

 I personally feel like I get stressed out when my questions aren’t answered.
-Like in school, I have a random though along the lines of “Why does no one use create-react-app anymore?”.
+Like in school, I have a random though along the lines of “Is gpt-oss actually better than qwen3?” and “Why do people like the t3 stack so bad?”

 And when I get home, I look it up, and I feel *less* like I don’t know something.
 Even if the reason is because the creator of it died or something (which it isn’t)